German Payslip Explained: Fields, Deductions, and Codes

 How a German Lohnabrechnung Is Structured

-This structure-first approach is often more useful than reading a loose glossary of terms in isolation.
-Once you know which block a line belongs to, the translation becomes easier because you can tell whether a label is identifying the employee, setting tax treatment, adding earnings, subtracting deductions, or showing an employer-side reference value.
+The practical sequence is simple: confirm the payroll period, find gross pay, identify deductions, ignore Arbeitgeberanteil lines when estimating take-home pay, and then check the final net or transfer amount.
 If you also handle cross-border payroll records, how the Swiss Lohnausweis differs from a German payroll document is a useful comparison because the documents can look official in similar ways while serving different payroll and reporting purposes.

 Which German Payslip Deductions Actually Come Out of Your Pay

 The deduction area is where a German payslip usually looks most confusing, but the logic is straightforward: your gross salary is reduced by tax withholdings and employee social-insurance contributions.
-Those two groups make up the core of the gross to net salary Germany calculation on the payslip.
+Those two groups are the core of Germany's gross-to-net payroll calculation.
 If you also see separate employer amounts elsewhere on the document, do not treat them as extra employee deductions.
 They are often shown for reporting purposes only.

 The first group is tax withholdings: